-Before Conducting the Reduce Your Trash Lessons:
+Before Conducting the Reduce Your Trash Lesson:

 - On Monday morning of National Green Week introduce the lesson using a think aloud.
 While holding a recyclable item, such as a can or plastic bottle, wonder aloud, "What should I do with this?"
 Then answer your own question.
 "I could throw it in the trash basket, or maybe I could recycle it.
 What would be the best thing to do?"
-Answer your own question, giving a few reasons why people should recycle: it reduces waste, saves energy, uses less space in the landfill, reduces pollution, it's good for the environment, etc. After talking it out for a minute or two suddenly remember the perfect book to help with this issue.
+Answer your own question, giving a few reasons why people should recycle: it reduces waste, saves energy, uses less space in the landfill, reduces pollution, its good for the environment, etc. After talking it out for a minute or two suddenly remember the perfect book to help with this issue.
 Introduce "Why Should I Recycle?" by Jen Green. - Read the story aloud to the class.
 After the reading pose the following questions: - What would happen if everyone threw away all of their trash?
 What kind of problems could this cause? - What type of items can we reuse?
 How can we reuse them? - What type of items can we recycle?
-How do we recycle them? - O What type of items can't we reuse or recycle at school?
-Why?

-- Discuss the importance of the 3 R's: reduce, reuse, and recycle.
-Explain to the students that when people make choices that help the environment they are also making choices that help all the people, plants and animals too.
-Ask them to think about the things they put in the trash every day and explain to them how they can help to reduce trash by making the choice to put things in the recycle bins or to reuse them. - After students leave for the day, collect the trash that has accumulated over the course of the day and save it in a clear plastic trash bag.
+How do we recycle them? - What type of items can't we reuse or recycle at school?
+Why? - Discuss the importance of the 3 R's: reduce, reuse, and recycle.
+Share the Eco-Fact with students.
+Ask them to think about how many pieces of paper they put in the trash every day and explain to them how they can help to reduce trash and recycle starting right away. - After students leave for the day, collect the trash that has accumulated over the course of the day and save it in a clear plastic trash bag.
 (Snack trash will have been collected by the green keepers.)
 Label the bag Day 1.
 Weigh the bag of trash.
 Then make a pile of books that weighs the same amount as the bag of trash.
 The books should be approximately the same dimensions in order to make a nice stackable pile.
 Bring both the bag of trash and pile of books to class on Tuesday.
 (Note: If a balance scale, large enough to accommodate the trash bag and pile of books, is not available, use the nurse's scale or another scale suitable for the project.
 Talk the students through the process of weighing both the bag and the books using the think aloud method as in the beginning segment.)

-Reduce Your Trash Lessons:
+Reduce Your Trash Lesson: